7 Best Homeowners Insurance Companies in New York of 2023

 However, the policy won't encompass the dwelling outside the unit as a condo association will have its own coverage for the building structure, the common areas within the building, mechanicals, and any structures and grounds that is part of the property.

-What HO-6 Policies Do Not Cover
+What HO-6 Policies Typically Do Not Cover

 As with other homeowners policies there are exclusions.
 These are generally the same as exclusions discussed for HO-3 and HO-5 policies.